istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 to sync, leaving the service registry stale for the affected remote cluster.
   ([Issue #60612](https://github.com/istio/istio/issues/60612))

-- **Fixed** an issue introduced in Istio 1.30 where metadata-only changes to VirtualService objects (e.g. Helm annotations, Argo CD labels, or `kubectl.kubernetes.io/last-applied-configuration`) triggered unnecessary XDS pushes to all proxies.
-This could cause a significant increase in control plane CPU usage and push latency in clusters with many VirtualServices managed by GitOps tooling.
+- **Fixed** an issue introduced in Istio 1.30 where metadata-only changes to `VirtualService` resources (e.g. Helm annotations, Argo CD labels, or `kubectl.kubernetes.io/last-applied-configuration`) triggered unnecessary XDS pushes to all proxies.
+This could cause a significant increase in control plane CPU usage and push latency in clusters with many `VirtualService` resources managed by GitOps tooling.
 The fix restores the pre-1.30 behavior where only spec changes or `istio.io` label/annotation changes trigger a push.
   ([Issue #60629](https://github.com/istio/istio/issues/60629))

-- **Fixed** Duplicate and excessive pushes when using WasmPlugins due to TrafficExtension conversions.
+- **Fixed** duplicate and excessive pushes when using `WasmPlugin` resources due to `TrafficExtension` conversions.

 - **Fixed** a deadlock where the istio-cni node agent pod could fail to start (for example after a node reboot) because the CNI plugin only skipped the kube client